LivInTheLookingGlass/Euler/README.rst

 -------

 1. Make sure no language is below Makefile in code percentage
-2. Create a C++ section
+2. For each language in: Ruby, ...
   a.
+Create a new section
+  b.
 Make stubs for test code
-  b.
-Port C infrastructure to C++
   c.
 Write minimal documentation
   d.
 Port problems 1-n, until higher than Makefile percentage
-1. Repeat step 1
+  e.
+Repeat step 1
-2. Create a Ruby section

-..
-[1] This is the earliest standard the MSVC explicitly supports.
-..
-[2] While they do run on Chrome and Firefox, the solutions need to be bundled with WebPack first, and these tests not yet automated as in Nodejs and Bun.